- Legit

 So, not a scam in this case.

-Made a legit late night credit card transaction then received an SMS from this number.
-It was from St George bankl asking me if the transaction I had just made was fraudulent and to reply to the SMS with the word NO if it was fraudulent.
+Made a late night credit card transaction then got SMS from St George asking if it was fraudulent

-I called my bank directly using the number from their official website and confirmed that this number contacted me regarding my account.
-They informed me they needed to cancel my card and issue a new one.
-I recommend others verify with their bank directly.
+Called my bank directly using official number and confirmed they contacted me about my account, needed to cancel card and issue new one

 I reached out to Westpac for confirmation regarding this number, and they verified that it is genuine.
 However, they cautioned that text messages with links can often be scams.
 If you have doubts, I recommend contacting Westpac directly to confirm.